-Sunrise Recovery Ranch provides drug addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.
+Sunrise Ranch provides drug addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.

 The importance of preventing relapse from drug & alcohol addiction